mcnowinski/canvas/README.md

-Script to scrape student and assignment data from the Canvas LMS at Virginia Tech (and maybe others...)
+Scrape student and assignment data from the Canvas LMS at Virginia Tech (and maybe others...)